bash Is Not sh

 The Debian project famously ran into this issue when replacing their /bin/sh

-as opposed to bash
+with dash as opposed to bash.

 The same occurred with Ubuntu.